ColleSerre/ColleSerre/README.md

 4. Write a battery level app using ubersicht and Web Bluetooth for macOS (not possible using Web Bluetooth as earphones aren't BLE)

-5. message in a bottle for Twitter => done but not published ✅
+5. "message in a bottle" for Twitter => done but not published ✅

 6. Buy NFC tag and store resume/blog/portfolio on it ✅

-7. no one/someone with a bangle js has been here app for my watch
+7. "no one/someone with a bangle js has been here" app for my watch

 8. An app that locates nearby thrift shops (will get popular with tiktok white girls)

 9. DIY Google pay client for my watch? (forwarding transactions to another entity then automating another bank account, it's a hassle?)
 [NOT POSSIBLE] (https://www.quora.com/How-do-I-create-an-NFC-pay-tag-with-my-credit-card-details) ❌

-10. Write a local website using the archillect API and the useless monitor ✅
+10. Write a local website using the archillect API and my useless monitor ✅

 11. Scrape videos of art to display on the useless monitor. ✅

-12. A search bar for desktop to play music on Spotify // more time needed
+12. A search bar for desktop to play music on Spotify (macOS widget)

 13. Waterproof karaoke screen for my shower